gumaerc-testorg/17.418-fall-2011/content/pages/syllabus.md

 {{< tableclose >}}

 Research memos count toward class participation.
-To learn about the memos and other assignments, please see the [Assignments section]({{< baseurl >}}/pages/assignments).
+To learn about the memos and other assignments, please see the {{% resource_link 88c7cc9a-cbaa-1015-9c3b-3259bc3b736f "Assignments section" %}}.